LeonardoZV/async-client-server-communication/README.md

 ## Polling

+Example Architecture:

 ## WebSocket

 Bidirecional communication.

 The only standard and official solution supported by AWS.

-Best use cases: Google Wave, Chat Applications, anything that needs bidirecional communication.
+Best use cases: Google Wave type of application, Chat Applications, anything that needs bidirecional communication.

+Example Architecture:

 ## Server-Sent Events